 When you are looking for the cheeses, stay away from the industrial versions.
 If possible, look for cheeses that have the following letters on their packaging:

 These are designations given by the French government to milk and cheese producers from the originating area, who are following established standards of quality and production.
 In other words, this is the authentic stuff.

 - III.
 Classic Hard Cheeses

 - VI.
 Fresh cheeses

 Soft or unpressed cheeses usually have a white rind with a creamy yellow interior.
 The rind is meant to be eaten (more on cheese etiquette here) and you can serve this cheese as is, or warm as a sort of a dip to scoop up with a piece of bread.

 Originating in the Brie region (today we know it as the east Parisian suburb of Seine-et-Marne), this soft cheese is quite rich and creamy.
-There are 2 types, Brie de Meaux and Brie de Melun, named after 2 towns in the area.
-(If you are wondering, the texture of Brie de Melun is a bit firmer, but they do both taste similar.)
+There are 3 types, Brie de Meaux, Brie de Melun, and Brie de Provins, named after those towns in the area.
+(If you are wondering, the texture of Brie de Melun is a bit firmer, but they do all taste similar.)